-But advertising on TikTok is nothing like Google Ads or Facebook Ads, even if their ad managers seem alike.
-TikTok lives by its own rules, which both advertising and native content must adhere to, to be successful.
+TikTok lives by its own rules, which both advertising and native content must adhere to, in order to be successful.

-With that in mind, here are some good practices inspired by leading brands to help you come up with top-quality TikTok creatives.
+With that in mind, here are some good practices inspired by leading brands to help you come up with top-quality creatives for your TikTok audience.

 In their article from 2020, TikTok suggested using upbeat music above 120 BPM and the chances that viewer’s psychology has changed since then are slim.

-Also, using voiceover instead of text for offers shows an 87% conversion lift in e-commerce videos.
+Also, using voiceover instead of text for offers shows an 87% TikTok conversion lift in e-commerce videos.